DylanMoriarty/moriartynaps/app/_posts/0000-18-01-sweet-dreams.md

 Instead of having to cross my fingers that various mapping libraries work with this, I can make it work.
 If I want a feature (such as {% include tooltips.html face="tooltips!" tip="Or the musicbox at the top of this post!" %}), I can make it.

 This means each post will be more work, but hey, maybe it'll be worth it.
-Afterall, these are _artisanal blog posts_ folks!!
+After all, these are _artisanal blog posts_ folks!!

 {% include chapter1.html %}5.
 {% include chapter2.html %}OK, ...but why naps?